Gresham, Oregon: Historic sites

 There are several National Register of Historic Places sites located in Gresham.
 The Louise Home Hospital and Residence Hall, is located in west Gresham, and serves as a social services facility.
 Other sites include: the Jacob Zimmerman House, a farmhouse built by German-American settlers in 1874; the Hamlin–Johnson House, a farmhouse built in 1888; the Emanuel and Christina Anderson House and William Gedamke House, both Victorian Queen Anne homes built circa 1900; the Gresham Carnegie Library, built in 1913; the Dr. Herbert H. Hughes House, built in 1922; the Charles and Fae Olson House, a modernist home built in 1946; and the David and Marianne Ott House, a ranch home built in 1952.

 Parks and recreation

 There are numerous parks in Gresham, such as Main City Park, located near downtown Gresham.
-Other parks include East Gresham Park, Pat Pfeifer Park, Red Sunset Park, and Clatsop Butte Park, an upland butte located south of Powell Butte, which lies between Portland and Gresham.
-Other public points of interest are the Arts Plaza and Gresham Pioneer Cemetery, established in 1859.
+Other parks include Hogan Butte Nature Park, East Gresham Park, Pat Pfeifer Park, Thom Park, Red Sunset Park, Rockwood Central Park, Vance Park, Southwest Community Park, and Clatsop Butte Park, an upland butte located south of Powell Butte.
+Other public points of interest are Persimmon Country Club, Gresham Golf Course Mt.
+Hood Theatre and Gresham Pioneer Cemetery which was founded in 1859 and lies on the east side of Southwest Walters Road.